NYC: Délice & Sarrasin – French crepes and plant-based food

 • The savory crêpes are made from buckwheat flour, so they’re gluten free and also high in fiber.

-My blog about restaurants and food in New York City
+My guide to French restaurants in New York City >>

 Let's keep in touch!